fossas/spectrometer/docs/reference/fossa_yml.md

 #### `id:`
 The project ID defines a unique ID that the FOSSA API will use to reference this project.
 The project ID can be found in the UI on the project settings page listed as the "Project Locator" underneath the "Project Title" setting.

+Default:
-By default, the CLI will look for a `.git/config` file and set the ID to the project's remote "origin" url.
-We will also attempt to run `svn info` if your project is using Apache Subversion.
-If your project is not using any VCS (Version control system), the ID will be set to the name of the project's directory.
+- Git: The CLI will look for a `.git/config` file and set the ID to the project's remote "origin" url.
+- SVN: The CLI will run `svn info` and use the "Repository Root".
+- No VCS (Version control system): The ID will be set to the name of the project's directory.

 > Note: A project's ID cannot be modified after a project is created.
 If you change the ID, you will be interacting with a different project.
 If the new ID does not exist, a new project will be created for it.